mwibbenmeyer/mwibbenmeyer.github.io/_pages/research.md

 **Works in Progress**
 * "The distributional incidence of wildfire risk" (with Molly Robertson)

-* "An equilibrium model of land use and land use change" (with Ben Leard)
+* "A dynamic model of land use and land use change in the US" (with Ben Leard)

 * "Access issues exacerbate wildfire on public lands" (with Bryan Leonard and Andrew Plantinga)